 Clearly there was a market for their concept as early batches of beers such as the Barrel Saison, Chardonnay grape-infused Fruit Punch and delicious Black Forest – a blend of two different stouts – all sold out and soon encouraged Stu to start brewing bigger batches.

-The beers are brewed by Stu at Van Dieman, where he has been working as a brewer alongside founder Will Tatchell.
-The pair share similar passions and often brainstorm ideas or share ingredients for each other's beers.
-According to Stu, Will views Ocho as something of an R&D wing for his ever more experimental outfit.
+The beers were initially brewed by Stu at Van Dieman, where he was working as a brewer alongside founder Will Tatchell.
+The pair shared similar passions and would often brainstorm ideas or share ingredients for each other's beers.

 If brewing so many new beers all the time – including those that are playing around with unusual ingredients, mixed ferments, oak, bacteria and so on – sounds over-ambitious, it's worth acknowledging that, as well as working as a commercial brewer, Stu brought 14 years of homebrewing experience to the table.
 Indeed, even before launching Ocho, some of his brews had poured at his favourite local, Saint John Craft Beer, and been well received.

-The warm reception for Ocho in its first year appears to have emboldened him to indulge his passions further too.
-A sour beer enthusiast, he has a number of quirky yeast cultures that have been developing at his home for a few years and that have now started making their way into commercial brews and some of the oak vessels he's amassing.
+The warm reception for Ocho in its first year emboldened him to indulge his passions further too.
+A sour beer enthusiast, he had a number of quirky yeast cultures developing at his home for a few years that have since made their way into commercial brews and some of the oak vessels he'd been amassing.
 Then there's the saison series: a collection of saison style releases, all of them different and all developed with pairing in food in mind.
 And then, well, we can come to other future projects when they arrive in beer form.